dclong/blog/en/content/2013-10-21-operate-remote-servers-using-ssh.markdown

     settings passwords for SSH keys might causes problems to other applicatons (e.g., keyring management, cron jobs, duplicity, etc.) rely on SSH.

+5. You can use SSH to run commands on a remote server in non-interactive mode.
+    For example,
+    the following command logs into a server named `vm1.example.com` using SSH and then use `rsync` to synchronize the directory `/workdir/` on the server `vm2.example.com` to the directory `/workdir/` on the server `vm1.example.com` (which is the local machine of `rsync`).

+        :::bash
+        ssh vm1.example.com rsync -avh --info=progress2 --delete vm2.example.com:/workdir/ /workdir/ \
+            > backup.log 2> backup.err

 ## Multiplexing / ControlMaster

 1. The `ControlMaster auto` option can be used to allow SSH reuse an existing connection.